 - deep steam cleaning

 - mobile app capability that allows you to monitor and control your washing on the go.

 Without a doubt, the biggest change I’ve noticed since switching from a basic model 5.5kg top load washing machine to the LG Twin Wash is its sheer capacity.

-My old washing machine struggled to wash a full load of bedding, so on sheet changing day, I would often do 3 or more loads of washing — taking up hours of time.
+My old washing machine struggled to wash a full load of bedding.
+On sheet changing day, I would often do 3 or more loads of washing!

 The LG Twin Wash has over 3 times the capacity of my old washing machine!
 I can wash a whopping 16kgs in the front loader AND an additional 2.5kgs in the Mini Washer at the same time.
 That means I can now wash all my sheets at once while also running a second smaller load in the Mini Washer.